Majorproject325/-Fake-Review-Detection-Sentiment-Analysis-using-NLP/README.md

 ﻿# -Fake-Review-Detection-Sentiment-Analysis-using-NLP
-# 🕵️‍♀️ Fake Review Detection & Sentiment Analysis System
+# 🕵️‍♀️ Fake Review Detection with Sentiment Analysis System

 A machine learning project that detects fake product reviews and analyzes customer sentiments using NLP techniques.
 This project combines text classification and sentiment analysis to enhance trust in user-generated reviews and assist customers in making better purchase decisions.